-In view of the fact that a three-day field trip to London may be organized at the end of the academic year, participants are advised to arrange for their return ticket with Air Malta via London Heathrow Airport, leaving departure dates and the exact stop-over period in London open pending final booking, which may be effected in Malta.
-This would avoid the candidateand/or nominating authority incurring unnecessary expenses.
-Should the candidateneed an entry visa for the United Kingdom, the Institute will assist in order to obtain the same when in Malta.
-However, the cost of the visa is to be paid by the candidate.
+In view of the fact that a three-day field trip to London may be organized at the end of the academic year, participants are asked to arrange for their return ticket with Air Malta via London Heathrow Airport, leaving departure dates and the exact stop-over period in London open pending final booking, which may be effected in Malta.
+This would avoid the candidate incurring unnecessary expenses.
+Should the candidate need an entry visa for the United Kingdom, the Institute will assist in order to obtain it from the British High Commission in Malta.
+However, the cost of the visa is to be paid by the student.

-Candidatesadmitted to the programme are requested to communicate their confirmed travel details to the Institute as soon as possible so that arrangements can be made prior to their arrival, including arrangements for pick-up from the airport.
+Candidates admitted to the programme are requested to communicate their confirmed travel details to the Institute as soon as possible so that arrangements can be made prior to their arrival, including arrangements for pick-up from the airport.
 If taking a taxi, students should give the following address:

-IMO International Maritime Law Institute University of Malta Campus Msida 5
+IMO International Maritime Law Institute University of Malta Campus Tal-Qroqq Msida

-12. Visa
+11. Visa

-Candidatesadmitted to the programme are requested to arrange for a visa, if this is required, for their entry to Malta.Malta is a member of the European Schengen Agreement.
-Therefore, the Institute cannot procure visas on behalf of admitted candidates.
-Candidatescoming from countries with no Maltese embassy or consulate have to apply for their visas to enter Malta from the Italian, French, Spanish or Austrian Embassy in their respective countries.
-For more information relating to visa requirements and where to apply please visit the website of the Malta Ministry for Home Affairs and National Security athttps://identitymalta.com/visas/.
-The Institute may assist in providing the admittedcandidates with the relevant information relating to the Embassy they need to approach.
+Candidates admitted to the programme are requested to arrange for a visa, if this is required, for their entry to Malta.
+Malta is a member of the European Schengen Agreement.
+Therefore, the Institute cannot procure visas on behalf of students.
+Students coming from countries with no Maltese embassy or consulate have to apply for their visas to enter Malta from the Italian, French, Spanish or Austrian Embassy in their respective countries.
+For more information relating to visa requirements and where to apply please visit the website of the Malta Ministry for Home Affairs and National Security at https://identitymalta.com/visas/.
+The Institute may assist in providing the students with the relevant information relating to the Embassy they need to approach.